charming-content/travelwithkids.github.io/_posts/2024-09-28-taipei-yilan-holiday.md

 Our recent family trip to Taipei and Yilan was filled with adventure, excitement, and lots of fun moments with our two little ones.
 Here’s a glimpse into our 10-day itinerary exploring these vibrant parts of Taiwan.

 ### Day 1: Arrival in Taipei
-We landed in Taipei and headed straight to our hotel.
-After settling in, we took a leisurely walk around **Ximending**, a bustling area full of street food, shops, and entertainment.
-The kids were thrilled with the colorful street performers.
+We landed in Taipei and headed straight to our **Cosmos hotel** which is just beside Taipei Main statoon, very convenient.
+After settling in, we took MRT to **Ximending** which is just one stop away, XMD is a bustling area full of street food, shops, and entertainment.
+The kids were thrilled with the colorful street performers and claw machines.

 ### Day 2: Taipei Zoo and Maokong Gondola
 We started the day at the **Taipei Zoo**, which was a hit with the kids.
 They loved seeing the pandas, elephants, and reptiles.
 In the afternoon, we rode the **Maokong Gondola** up the mountain.
 The kids loved the glass-bottom gondola, and the views of Taipei from above were stunning.